microsoft/BitBLAS/integration/BitNet/README.md

 license: mit
 ---

-## Latest News

-- 08/09/2024 ✨: We provide a more efficient implementation for bitnet with vLLM, which should use special model checkpoints, to make the ckpt, please reach [].

 This is a BitBLAS Implementation for the reproduced 1.58bit model from [1bitLLM/bitnet_b1_58-3B](https://huggingface.co/1bitLLM/bitnet_b1_58-3B).
 We replaced the original simulated Int8x3bit Quantized Inference Kernel with BitBLAS INT8xINT2 Kernel.
 We also evaluated the model's correctness and performance through `eval_correctness.py` and `benchmark_inference_latency.py`.

+## Latest News

+- 08/09/2024 ✨: We provide a more efficient implementation for bitnet with vLLM, which should use special model checkpoints, to make the ckpt and study how to deploy, please checkout [Make Checkpoints for vLLM](#make-checkpoints-for-vllm).

 ## Make Checkpoints for vLLM